boxseto/CTFwriteup/docs/GoogleCTF_Beginner_Quest.md

 #### Steps
 1. unpack the packet, we will see there is again two files, one pdf one ELF program.
 Opening the PDF, we see more description text that ask us to run the program, and a poorly edited picture.
 1. running the program, it is:
+    ```console
-    > $ ./init_sat
+    $ ./init_sat
-    > Hello Operator.
+    Hello Operator.
 Ready to connect to a satellite?
-    > Enter the name of the satellite to connect to or 'exit' to quit
+    Enter the name of the satellite to connect to or 'exit' to quit
-    > 12
+    12
-    > Unrecognized satellite: 12
+    Unrecognized satellite: 12
-    > Enter the name of the satellite to connect to or 'exit' to quit
+    Enter the name of the satellite to connect to or 'exit' to quit
+    ```
 1. seems we have to find the name of the satellite then.
 Opening Ghidra again to see if we have any luck.
 But unfortunately this time the assembly is too low level and divided so I cannot analysis it.
 It is been a while that I find out the name of the satellite is "Osmium" according to the storyline (Yes I skipped the story actually).
 It is tricky that only "osmium" is allowed (No Caps, no space/'s's).
     ```console
     Enter the name of the satellite to connect to or 'exit' to quit